embeddedgo/embeddedgo.github.io/_posts/2020-06-21-playing_with_go_schedulers_on_a_dual-core_risc-v.md

 <p></p>
 {:/}

 As you can see the goroutine scheduler keeps the main goroutine on P=0,1 and reporting goroutines on P=2,3.
-Our simple rule that maps Ps to CPUs causes threads to jump between K210 cores.
+Our simple rule that maps Ps to CPUs causes threads to jumping between K210 cores.

-Ending this article let's get back to two P's but let's give our reporting goroutines something to do.
+Ending this article let's get back to two Ps but let's give our reporting goroutines something to do.
 As we've already got some practice with Go assembly we will use it to write simple busy loop.
 Thanks to this we'll be sure the compiler won't optimize this code.

 ```
 // func loop(n int)